-- extend at the hip not the lower back
+- Extend at the hip not the lower back

-- keep spine in line
+- Keep spine in line

-- Pull ribs pelvis and squeeze glutes-Pour water out of the bucker out the back
+- Pull ribs pelvis and squeeze glutes

-- face looking to the ground
+- Face looking to the ground

-- DO NOT extend through the lower back and if it hurts-STOP
+- DO NOT extend through the lower back

 How to progress the Roll out: